m-tosch/mu/README.md

 [Visual Studio Code](https://code.visualstudio.com/download)

 Open the repository as a remote folder inside a container or clone it into a running linux volume in docker.
-The second options runs faster.
+The second options runs faster because it doesn't have to communicate with the host filesystem.

 ## Documentation